 — Programs —

-Our half day, licensed programs are open to children of all faiths.
+Our licensed programs are open to children of all faiths.
 To ensure a quality program, we maintain a ratio of approximately 7-to-1 (child/teacher) so that each child receives more individual attention and instruction.
 We welcome and encourage parent involvement in the classroom and school.

 - For children 2 – 5 years of age